![]() |

-As soon as you start to play music having only a melody line (and possibly chord symbols with it) you'll encounter the need for an arrangement.
+As soon as you start to play music having only a melody line (and possibly chord symbols with it) you'll probably feel the need for some kind of arrangement.

-Let's go for an example: Hava nagila as supplied with the example tunes.
+Some more example parts for Hava nagila as supplied with the example tunes.

 To be honest, this isn't the most obvious tune, since it uses a not too often used scale, frygian mode featuring a consequent but unusual sharpening of g - the third note - into a g#.